Anith-G/experience-manager-sites-optimizer.en/help/documentation/licensing.md

 ---
-title: Sites Optimizer settings
+title: Sites Optimizer Licensing
-description: Experience Manager Sites Optimizer settings documentation.
+description: Learn about Sites Optimizer Prime and Ultimate licensing and the features available in each tier.
 ---

 # Sites Optimizer licensing